Paris FC: Denomination

 The identity of Paris FC has evolved significantly since its creation, shaped by mergers, political influence, and rebranding efforts to reinforce its association with the French capital.
 Initially formed in 1969 through a French Football Federation (FFF) initiative to establish a major Parisian club, Paris FC merged in 1970 with Stade Saint-Germain to form Paris Saint-Germain (PSG).
 However, the union was short-lived.
-In 1972, under pressure from the Paris City Council—which refused to support a club based outside the city and demanded a more Parisian identity—the two entities split.
+In 1972, under pressure from the Paris City Council — which refused to support a club based outside the city and demanded a more Parisian identity — the two entities split.

 In the following years, Paris FC undertook several identity changes to strengthen its connection with Paris.
 During a brief return to the top flight in 1978–79, the club temporarily rebranded as "Paris 1" with backing from Europe 1 radio and the city council.
-In the early 1980s, the club again changed its name to "Racing Paris 1" after merging with Racing Club de France's first team, a move driven by businessman Jean-Luc Lagardère’s ambition to create a dominant Parisian club.
+In the early 1980s, the club again changed its name to "Racing Paris 1" after merging with Racing Club de France's first team, a move driven by businessman Jean-Luc Lagardère's ambition to create a dominant Parisian club.
 The merger left the original Paris FC entity relegated to the amateur divisions under the name "Paris Football Club 83".
 Further branding efforts followed in the 1990s: in 1991, the club became "Paris FC 98" to align with France's bid to host the 1998 FIFA World Cup, and in 1996, it was renamed "Paris FC 2000", before eventually, in 2005, the club returned to its original name, "Paris Football Club".

 Colours

 Paris FC's club colors have evolved significantly since its inception, reflecting its complex history and identity.
 Initially, following the 1970 merger with Stade Saint-Germain to form Paris Saint-Germain (PSG), the team adopted red and blue to represent Paris and white to symbolize the royal town of Saint-Germain-en-Laye.
-After the 1972 split from PSG, Paris FC chose orange kits, influenced by their sponsor Bic, marking a period of corporate branding but also a departure from the club's earlier colors.
+After the 1972 split from PSG, Paris FC chose orange kits, influenced by their sponsor Bic, marking a period of corporate branding but also a departure from the club's earlier colors, with orange briefly returning for 1979–80 season.
 During the late 1970s and early 1980s, the club switched to sky blue, a nod to its historical ties with Racing Club de France, whose colors were sky blue.
-In the early 2000s, Paris FC moved to dark navy blue, a color that connects to Paris's historical symbolism, notably through the Eiffel Tower and Paris's coat of arms, both of which use similar tones.
+However, during the club's lower-division period, Paris FC moved toward predominantly white kits with sky-blue and navy elements.
+In the early 2000s, Paris FC moved to dark navy blue, a color that connected to Paris's historical symbolism, notably through the Eiffel Tower and Paris's coat of arms, both of which use similar tones.